We are currently updating our course on Cybercrime Investigation for you.

 The Certified Cybercrime Investigator is designed as a purely online course and can therefore be accessed individually at any time via our online campus.

-The Certified Cybercrime Investigator consists of a total of 6 modules and lasts around 10 months.
-In total you will need around 90 hours of study.
-This way we can make sure that you can optimally combine learning with your professional commitments.
+The Certified Cybercrime Investigator consists of 6 modules and lasts around 10 months.
+In total, you will need about 90 hours of study.
+This way, we can make sure that you can optimally combine learning with your professional commitments.
 You work through the modules sequentially, one after the other.
-Every module is concluded with an online multiple choice test and working on a case study.
+Every module is concluded with an online multiple-choice test and working on a case study.

 Onboarding (Module 1)